 At minimum, each annual AEMP Report will include data and analysis of water quality, hydrology, and temperature data because these AEMP components will be sampled regularly or monitored continuously each year.
 Initially, the full AEMP sampling program (i.e., all standard components, not including triggered components) is anticipated to be completed on an annual basis for the first three years, beginning in the first year of Construction phase.
 Thereafter, if no significant effects are identified in assessment endpoints of sediment quality, aquatic primary producers, or aquatic invertebrates, sampling (and reporting) for these components will decrease by one year for each three-year period where no significant effects are identified.
 The minimum sampling frequency is once every three years, and sampling frequency will be increased by one year if significant adverse effects are identified up to a maximum of annual sampling.
+Fish tissue sampling frequency will be decreased to once every six years after two successive cycles in which no effects are identified (with an increase in frequency to once every three years if effects were identified).
 Thus, after the first three years of AEMP reporting, the AEMP report will only include sediment quality, aquatic primary producers, aquatic invertebrates, or fish community AEMP community components in years in which they are sampled.
 Kokanee community sampling will initially be conducted on an annual basis for at least the first eight years of Operations, to ensure that two complete kokanee cohort generations are assessed.
 Beyond the eight-year mark, survey frequency for fish community may be reduced to once every two years, if no trend in fish community is observed.